martgil/webext-docs/cloudFile.rst

       :type: (boolean, optional)
       :annotation: -- [Added in TB 90]

       Enable browser styles in the :value:`management_url` page.
-See the <a href='https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_styles'>MDN documentation on browser styles</a> for more information.
+See the `MDN documentation on browser styles <https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_styles>`__ for more information.

    .. api-member::
       :name: [``data_format``]
       :type: (string, optional) **Deprecated.**

       This property is no longer used.
-The only supported data format for the :value:`data` argument in :ref:`cloudFile.onFileUpload` is <a href='https://developer.mozilla.org/docs/Web/API/File'>File</a>.
+The only supported data format for the :value:`data` argument in :ref:`cloudFile.onFileUpload` is `File <https://developer.mozilla.org/docs/Web/API/File>`__.

    .. api-member::